Indamutsa/gitops/README.md

-# Let us create a devops full with Jenkins and argo cd
+# Building a DevOps Pipeline: Integrating Jenkins with Argo CD

 Let us spin up an image where we can work
 `ec2 run-instances --image-id ami-0557a15b87f6559cf --count 1 --instance-type t2.micro --key-name key-main --security-group-ids sg-0d718080abf254220 --subnet-id subnet-0b78dd8856d90b22c`

-Let us enable direct loggin through ssh keys
+Let us enable direct login through SSH keys

-To avoid logging in remote server with password or access key like 👍 `ssh -i key-main.pem ubuntu@54.225.6.176`
+To avoid logging in a remote server with a password or access key like 👍 `ssh -i key-main.pem ubuntu@54.225.6.176`

 We proceed with the steps below: \

-Let us first establish a secure with an ssh key \
+Let us first establish a secure connection with an SSH key \
 _run_:
 `ssh-keygen -t rsa -b 4096` \
-The command uses rsa to generate a 4096-bit key pair.
+The command uses RSA to generate a 4096-bit key pair.
 The key pair is stored in the ~/.ssh directory.
 The private key is named id_rsa and the public key is named id_rsa.pub.

 To copy the public key to the remote host \
 _run_: \